checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

 You can then [set the Cookie header](https://checklyhq.com/docs/api-checks/request-settings/#headers) while editing your check.

 {{<info>}}
-You can set the header at group-level using [API check defaults](/docs/groups/api-check-defaults/#headers--query-parameters) to have it applied to every check in the group.
+You can set the header at group-level using [API check defaults](/docs/groups/api-check-defaults/#headers--query-parameters) to have it applied to every API check in the group.
 {{</info>}}

 ### Whitelisting browser checks with user agents

 To whitelist browser checks, allow traffic with user agent containing `Checkly/<UUID>`, with `<UUID>` being your shortened Checkly ID or another chosen value.

-You will then be able to set up the matching user agent in your browser checks using Playwright's [`userAgent`](https://playwright.dev/docs/emulation#user-agent) context property or Puppeteer's [setUserAgent method](https://pptr.dev/#?product=Puppeteer&show=api-pagesetuseragentuseragent-useragentmetadata).
+You will then be able to set up the matching user agent in your browser checks using Playwright's [`userAgent`](https://playwright.dev/docs/emulation#user-agent) context property or Puppeteer's [`setUserAgent`](https://pptr.dev/#?product=Puppeteer&show=api-pagesetuseragentuseragent-useragentmetadata) method.

 {{< tabs "User agent example" >}}
 {{< tab "Playwright" >}}